tarikumola/Landing-page/README.md

-# landing-page
+# landing-page project
-this is landing page
+10/20/2023 last commit and completed this project